gherlein/client-w-mcp/README.md

 A comprehensive Go-based toolkit demonstrating AI API integration and Model Context Protocol (MCP) implementation.
 This project showcases two complementary components working together to provide a complete AI development experience.
 The client or MCP server can be used independently or together to create powerful AI applications.

+## Template Repository

+This is a template repo.
+It's recommended that you click the "Use this template" button to create a new repository based on this template.
+Then customize the repository to fit your needs.

 ## Project Components

 ### 🤖 AI Client (`/client`)